mistry-dev/Signup-activity/README.md

 # Signup-activity
-Signup And login Activity with SQLite database.
+Signup And login Activity with SQLite database in android.